GoodForOneFare/apollo-treeshake/README.md

 Demonstrates webpack's ability to treeshake react-apollo without breaking anything.

 This webpack configuration can build a react-apollo with/ without treeshaking.
-Once built, the app can be viewed a `http://localhost:9000`:
+Once built, the app can be viewed at `http://localhost:9000`:

 ```sh
 yarn